H1B Visa Requirements: What You Need to Know

 • You must have an approved labor condition application (LCA)

 Each of these four requirements will be discussed in more depth in this guide.
-If you have additional questions about the H1B visa or any of these requirements, you can view our detailed H1B visa guide here or contact my team and I.
+If you have additional questions about the H-1B visa or its requirements, you can review our detailed H-1B visa guide or contact our team for assistance.

 To have you H1B visa approved, your application must clearly show that you meet these requirements.

 You should also note that even if you meet these requirements, you may not receive an H1B visa.
 This is because, due to a cap on available H1B visas, there is a lottery system to determine which hopeful applicants will be allowed to apply.
-For more information about this lottery system, you may wish to view our guide on the H1B lottery registration here.
+For more information about the H-1B lottery system, you may review our guide on H-1B lottery registration.

 2. Valid Job Offer